EFWob/RetroRadio/README.md

 - You can use the command _test_ to check if there are still entries in NVS available.
 If the number of free entries is close to zero, or you see something like *nvssetstr failed!* in Serial output, or if entries have vanished from your preference settings, you are probably out of NVS-space.
-- for 4MB (standard) flash sizes I use the partion-table _radio4MB_default.csv_ that can be found at the _/etc_ folder in this repository.
+- for 4MB (standard) flash sizes I use the partion-table [radio4MB_default.csv](radio4MB_default.csv) that can be found at the _root_ folder in this repository.
 This layout is not compatible to the _default_ partition, notably for the NVS section.
 That means you must reload the default preferences (and edit the wifi credentials) if you flash using this partition table.
 - Currently it is tested in platformio-environment only.
 The platformio.ini file has already some entries.
 Mainly to maintain different radios (with differen MCUs and pinouts).
 For starters, you can try the environment _plain devkit_, which uses the default partition table and thus should keep your NVS-settings.